 Section 122.151 | Certification as a rural business growth fund.

-(A) On and after the effective date of the enactment of this section, a person that has developed a business plan to invest in rural business concerns in this state and has successfully solicited private investors to make credit-eligible capital contributions in support of the plan may apply to the development services agency for certification as a rural business growth fund.
+(A) A person that has developed a business plan to invest in rural business concerns in this state and has successfully solicited private investors to make credit-eligible capital contributions in support of the plan may apply to the department of development for certification as a rural business growth fund.
 The application shall include all of the following:

 (1) The total eligible investment authority sought by the applicant under the business plan;